SAP/luigi/docs/navigation-advanced.md

 Nodes belonging to the same view group are always rendered in their own view group iframe.
 Nodes not belonging to any view group follow the same-origin iframe rendering policy.

 <!-- add-attribute:class:warning -->
->**NOTE**: To make sure view groups work properly, you need to install both Luigi Core and **Luigi Client**.
+>**NOTE**: To make sure view groups work properly, you need to include **Luigi Client** in your micro frontend.
 See [this document](luigi-client-setup.md) for instructions, or for a simpler implementation include this line in your application:
 `<script src="https://unpkg.com/@luigi-project/client/luigi-client.js"></script>`

 You can paste this view group example in [Luigi Fiddle](https://fiddle.luigi-project.io/):